johannes-mueller/mqtt-mupython-shack/README.md

 Usually you need to press the reset button on the dev boards in order to launch the demo properly.

+## Credits

+The file `mqtt.py` is a modified version from the `umqtt` client that can be found on Github.

 ## Demos